jdeehh/100-days-of-code/r1-log.md

 ### R1D14

 Day 14 - Completed Scrimbas Day 3 challenge but really struggled today due to sickness & it took me way longer than I thought it would.

+### R1D15

+Day 15 - Day 4 Scrimba Challenge - Climate Pledge Form

+### R1D16

+Day 16 - Day 5 Scrimba Challenge - Reusable Cup Savings

+### R1D17

+Day 17 - Added JS to Movie Watchlist but API fetch not working

+### R1D18

+Day 18 - Fixed bug and added more JS functionality - played with some CSS, tomorrow I need to hook up the functionality for the add to watchlist button and render the results to Watchlist page